snigam275/california-house-price-prediction/README.md

-# california-house-price-prediction
+# 📌california-house-price-prediction 🏡
-A machine learning project to predict California real estate prices using regression models.
-Includes feature analysis, regional trends, and Power BI visualizations by Team Deciforge.
+This project by Team Deciforge aims to predict real estate prices across California using machine learning.
+The model leverages features such as median income, proximity to urban centers, housing age, and environmental indicators.
+Regression techniques are applied to model price trends and identify regional disparities.
+Visual insights are provided through interactive Power BI dashboards highlighting price hotspots, feature correlations, and market forecasts by county.